-Secondary & Recycled Provision Allowance to 2026 - the locally derived data available on secondary and recycled aggregate is variable and not considered completely reliable.
+Secondary & Recycled Provision Allowance to 2026 - the locally derived data available on secondary and recycled aggregate is variable and not considered completely comprehensive.
 This makes it difficult for Norfolk County Council to reduce the level of land won aggregate provision on this basis.
 The government carries out studies on secondary and recycled aggregate arisings in England, the most recent being in 2005 by DCLG.
 The work carried out to produce the aggregate apportionment figures for the period 2005-2020 took account of the capacity of facilities to provide recycled and secondary aggregates i.e. the assumptions are built in to the apportionment figure.
 This enabled the apportionment figures to be set at a lower level than they otherwise would have been.
-The Council intends to carry forward the apportionment figures for aggregates and consider that this figure does not require any further adjustment to reflect secondary and recycled aggregate provision.
+The Council intends to continue with the current allocated provision for aggregates and considers that this figure does not require any further adjustment to reflect secondary and recycled aggregate provision.
+Planned aggregate provision will be reviewed as part of the Minerals and Waste Local Plan Review starting in 2017.

-Marine Sources Requirement to 2026 - the total of 1,000 tonnes of marine sourced aggregate represents such a small percentage of the total aggregates used in Norfolk it is not proposed to make any adjustments to the mineral requirement figures moving forward.
+Marine Sources Requirement to 2026 - the total of less than 500 tonnes of marine sourced aggregate represents such a small percentage of the total aggregates used in Norfolk it is not proposed to make any adjustments to the mineral requirement figures due to marine sourced aggregates.